-In July 2014, NJFOG wrote to the Board of Education’s Records Custodian to encourage compliance with OPRA following her inadequate response to a request for closed session minutes and resolutions then made by John Schmidt.
+In July 2014, NJFOG wrote to the Board of Education’s Records Custodian to encourage compliance with OPRA following her inadequate response to a request for closed session minutes and resolutions then made by John Schmidt as a private citizen (Schmidt is currently a member of NJFOG’s board).
 Two years later, in July 2016, NJFOG again wrote the Board regarding the need for OPRA & OPMA compliance, alerting it to the Mercer County Court ruling in NJFOG v.
 Trenton Board of Ed.

 In January 2017, NJFOG submitted an OPRA request for several sets of closed session minutes and resolutions but was told that they were not available even though a review of the public (open) session minutes on the Board’s website showed that closed session minutes had been approved.
 In addition, a lengthy search of the website uncovered a section specifically for closed session minutes, partially redacted.
 While the Custodian could have provided a link or direction to the website page where minutes could be found, no such guidance was given, nor were minutes or resolutions sent to NJFOG.

-NJFOG’s lawsuit claims that that records requested under OPRA must be made promptly available but were instead suppressed, that the closed session resolutions do not list with sufficient specificity the topics to be privately discussed, and that “adequate notice” of the meeting was not properly recorded in the minutes in line with OPMA requirement.
+NJFOG’s lawsuit claims that that records requested under OPRA must be made promptly available but were instead suppressed, that the closed session resolutions do not list with sufficient specificity the topics to be privately discussed, and that “adequate notice” of the meeting was not properly announced at the meeting or recorded in the minutes in line with OPMA requirement.

 NJFOG resolved the OPRA claims in exchange for getting the redacted, closed session minutes that were responsive to our OPRA request, plus $1,250 in attorney’s fees.
 These redacted minutes are now publicly available.
 The Board, while not obligated to do so, puts its closed session minutes online here.